A mockup illustrating two posts in a feed: one is labelled as "misleading" whereas the one beneath it has a less severe label of "Stay informed".

 Evidence That It Works

-• Labels may have the undesirable indirect effect that, depending on the prevalence of fake news, they either increase the credibility of potentially false but unlabeled content (implied truth effect) or increase general skepticism toward all news.
+In sum, there is mixed evidence of the effectiveness of fact-checking labels on reducing the spread of misinformation.
+Labels may also have the undesirable indirect effect that, depending on the prevalence of fake news, they either increase the credibility of potentially false but unlabeled content (implied truth effect) or increase general skepticism toward all news.

 Why It Matters